MELDProject/meld_graph/README.md

 This package is a pipeline to segment FCD-lesions from MRI scans.

+**<span style="color: red;">PLEASE SIGN UP</span>**:
+If you are using MELD Graph, please send an email to `meld.study@gmail.com` with the subject 'Request to be added to the MELD Graph mailing list' and provide use with your name and institute.
+This will ensure that we can update you about bug fixs and new releases.

 ![overview](https://raw.githubusercontent.com//MELDProject/meld_graph/main/docs/images/Fig1_pipeline.jpg)

 *Code Authors : Mathilde Ripart, Hannah Spitzer, Sophie Adler, Konrad Wagstyl*